bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ## 3D Project {#sec-threed-project}

 This is a simple tool to quickly generate a 3D animation (e.g., 360-degree rotation) from an image stack.
 There are basic parameters for adjusting the rendering, like projection method and opacity, and for controlling the animation.
-There’s only a bit of [documentation](https://imagej.net/imaging/z-functions#3d-project).
+There's only a bit of [documentation](https://imagej.net/imaging/z-functions#3d-project).
 To try:

-- Go to `Image` > `Stacks` > `3D Project...` and click `OK` to generate a basic animation
+- Go to `Image` > `Stacks` > `3D Project...` and click `OK` to generate a basic animation.

 ![](media/24-3d-project.png)

-As noticeable above, 3D Project doesn’t do so well with our MRI dataset.
+As noticeable above, 3D Project doesn't do so well with our MRI dataset.
 However, it works OK for fluorescent microscopy images, so I encourage you to try with other datasets in the future.

 ## 3D Viewer {#sec-threed-viewer}

 The 3D Viewer [@Schmid2010-ep] is a 3D visualization plugin bundled in Fiji.
 It has been the default 3D rendering engine for many years and provides a good starting point for visualizing and interacting with 3D images.
 The interface provides some rendering and animation options, but it is possible to create more advanced visualizations and animations with code.
 For more details, please consult the [documentation](https://imagej.net/plugins/3d-viewer/).

-Here, we’ll only open our dataset with 3D Viewer for visualization.
+Here, we'll only open our dataset with 3D Viewer for visualization.

-- Go to `Plugins` > `3D Viewer`
+- Go to `Plugins` > `3D Viewer`.

 ![](media/25-3dviewer-open.png)

 An import dialog will open.
-In addition, to the image field itself, pay attention to the `Resampling factor` parameter.
+In addition to the image field itself, pay attention to the `Resampling factor` parameter.
 The default is 2, which means 2x downsampling of the original stack.
 Always downsample at least 2x because 3D Viewer will crash when trying to open large datasets.

-- Click `OK` on the options dialog and when asked about converting to 8-bit
+- Click `OK` on the options dialog and when asked about converting to 8-bit.

 ::: {layout-ncol=2}